sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-services.md

 ## Triggering of Identity Services

-Identity Services are qualified being optional or required.
+Identity Services can be makred being optional or required.
 They indicate an ordering by which they will be triggered.

 - Identity Services will be triggered in ascending ordering.
 - If Identity Services are qualified being optional, then login is completed on successful login with the first Identity Service.
 In case of failed login, the next Identity Service is triggered.